-- Part-time or intermittent nursing care by a registered nurse or licensed practical nurse for up to eight hours a day - Part-time or intermittent home health aide services to care for you up to eight hours a day - Medical social services under the direction of a physician.
-These include but are not limited to: - Assessment of your social, emotional and medical needs, and your home and family situation - o Identification of available community resources - Assistance provided to you to obtain resources to meet your assessed needs. - Physical and occupational therapy - Consultation or case management services by a physician - Medical supplies - Prescription drugs - Dietary counseling - Psychological counseling
+- a) Part-time or intermittent nursing care by a registered nurse or licensed practical nurse for up to eight hours a day - b) Part-time or intermittent home health aide services to care for you up to eight hours a day - c) Medical social services under the direction of a physician.

+These include but are not limited to:

+- Assessment of your social, emotional, and medical needs, and your home and family situation

+- o Identification of available community resources

+- Assistance provided to you to obtain resources to meet your assessed needs.

+- d) Physical and occupational therapy

+- e) Consultation or case management services by a physician

+- f) Medical supplies

+- g) Prescription drugs

+- h) Dietary counseling

+- i) Psychological counseling